gmelodie/gmelodie.github.io/content/posts/wtf-api.md

 2. Spawn a webserver of our own
 3. Make the list of titles available in JSON by `GET`ting `/titles`

-If our website was called `amazingwebsite.com` then you'd only have to `GET http://amazingwebsite.com/titles` to get the JSON with the titles.
+If our website were called `amazingwebsite.com` then you'd only have to `GET http://amazingwebsite.com/titles` to get the JSON with the titles.

 ## REST: Representational State Transfer